-It's not a rare situation when files are already present on several servers before creating a job, and Resilio Connect Agents are supposed to synchronize them fast and reliably.
+It's not rare for files to be present on several servers before creating a job, and Resilio Connect Agents are supposed to synchronize them fast and reliably.

-Agents perform a lot of complex logical operations in order to do the following:
+Agents perform a lot of complex logical operations to do the following:

 - minimize data transfer across the network;